 Back pain is a very common problem that can seriously disrupt everyday life.
-Several things can give rise to upper left back pain, such as muscle strain, poor posture, and arthritis.
+Several things can give rise to upper left back pain, such as muscle strain, poor posture, spinal conditions, and arthritis.

 This article explains what can cause upper left back pain.
 It also covers treatment options and when to see a doctor.

 According to the American Chiropractic Association, about 80% of the United States population will experience back pain at some point during their lives.